 - Set expectations with students: Many students experience anxiety when approaching content they might not know.
 Before students begin the Benchmark, let them know that the assignment is meant to help you learn more about their areas of strength and growth so you can support them throughout the year.

-Reviewing Benchmark Data
+Responding to Benchmark Data

 Benchmarks are designed to include a variety of high-priority topics that include standards-aligned writing skills.
 When reviewing Benchmark data, you'll be able to evaluate the following: